DannyBen/victor-book/src/usage-patterns/index.md

 # Ways to Use Victor

-While Victor itself is minimal in its design approach, it is quite flexible in offering several approaches to building SVGs, catering to different coding styles and project needs.
+While Victor itself is minimal by design, it offers a variety of methods for building SVGs, accommodating different coding styles and project requirements.

-You can start with the basics, using simple method calls to define your SVG structure, and after you are familiar with the basic concepts, consider switching to a more structured approach.
+You can begin with the basics, using straightforward method calls to define your SVG structure.
+Once you're comfortable with the fundamentals, you might want to explore more structured techniques.

 | Approach                   | When to Choose                                                                                                                     |
 |:---------------------------|:-----------------------------------------------------------------------------------------------------------------------------------|